sycdan/flask-apploader/README.md

 # flask-apploader
-Load all the submodules within a flask app's dir.
+Load all the submodules within a Flask app's dir.